-If you're using Windows, you'll want to grab Notepad++ and the latest build of ONScripter-EN with SDL.
-If you're going to be reading any Japanese scripts - which is nearly essential - you'll probably need to set your locale to Japanese, and set a Japanese font in Notepad++'s Style Configurator.
-I use MS UI Gothic.
+If using Windows, you'll want to grab Notepad++ and the latest build of ONScripter-EN with SDL.
+It is best to set your locale to Japanese, and set a Japanese font in Notepad++'s Style Configurator, such as MS UI Gothic.

-You need a monospaced font for the game: proportional fonts are not supported, that was the point of PONScripter.
-It's best to get a free (as in freedom) font if you're going to distribute your game; Sazanami Gothic is most recommendable, but you can experiment with anything you want.
+You shall need a fixed-width font for the game.
+Proportional fonts are not supported; that was the point of PONScripter.
+It's best to get a free (as in freedom) font if you're going to distribute your game; Sazanami Gothic or Sazanami Mincho is most recommendable, but you can experiment with anything you like.
 Simply drop the font file into your game folder and rename it to default.ttf.

-You will most likely want to pack all your game assets in an arc.nsa (NScripter Archive, not National Security Agency) but while you're still writing the game, you can keep all the asset folders in your project directory, and the engine will read them as if the directory is the inside of the archive.
+You will most likely want to pack all your game assets in an arc.nsa (NScripter Archive) but while you're still writing the game, you can keep all the asset folders in your project directory, and the engine will read them as if the game's root directory were the inside of the archive.

-Please make the first line in your 0.txt a ;gameid.
+Make the SECOND line in your 0.txt a ;gameid.
 This is absolutely essential, as later versions of ONScripter-EN keep save files in the C:\ProgramData directory (or ~/ on *nix) with each ONS game recieving its own named folder.
-If a gameid is not set, your save files will be stored in a folder with a randomly generated name, such as ONScripter-12324d.
-If you happen to be playing a game from before the ;gameid function was added, you can put a text file named game.id in its folder with the name you want.
+If a ;gameid is not set, your save files will be stored in a folder with a randomly generated name.
+If you happen to be running a game from before the ;gameid function was added, you can put a text file named game.id in its folder with the name you want.

 Sound effect lag - This is a problem with SDL, which is ONScripter's chief dependency.
 Most notably, when SDL was built into the Windows binaries instead of included separately, there was a problem with DirectSound's buffer sizes that causes sound effects to load slower.
 Simply use the binary that includes a separate SDL.dll on Windows; if it's happening on another platform you might be in for a bad time.